kktt007/note/temp.md

 	- how large, important, serious, etc. something is
 	- We don't know the extent of his injuries at this point.

 - break
+	- to stop doing something for a while, especially when it is time to eat or have a drink
+		- break for something Let's break for lunch.

+- catch up
+	1. to reach the same level or standard as somebody who was better or more advanced
+	- After missing a term through illness, he had to work hard to catch up with the others.

+- advanced \ əd-ˈvan(t)st 注意发音 tst
+	1. having the most modern and recently developed ideas, methods, etc.
+	- Sweden has a reputation for advanced and stylish design.

+- break
 	1. to stop doing something for a while, especially when it is time to eat or have a drink